LarisaLG/boutique_ado_v1/.github/ISSUE_TEMPLATE/user-story--title-.md

 ---
-name: This is default user story template
+name: USER STORY:<TITLE>
-about: USER STORY:<TITLE>
+about: 'This is default user story template '
 title: ''
 labels: ''
 assignees: ''